Ada-Developers-Academy/core-unit-2/api-7-refactoring/extracting-helper-functions-to-dict.md

 </details>
 </br>

 At this point, we have a solid test suite for our routes that will be affected by our changes!
-We can feel good about making updates with the knowledge that we can run our tests frequently and they will help us catch issues if they arise.
+We can feel good about making updates with the knowledge that we can run our tests frequently and they will help us catch any issues that arise.

 ## Executing the Refactor